-Government Code Provision Housing Element Compliance c) factory-built housing, mobilehomes, Chapter 4, pages 4-50 - 4-51. c) housing for agricultural employees, supportive housing, Chapter 4, pages 4-53; 4-58 - 4-59. c) single-room occupancy units, Chapter 4, page 4-50. c) emergency shelters, and Chapter 4, pages 4-54 - 4-57. c) transitional housing Chapter 4, pages 4-53 - 4-54. c) and whether the inventory affirmatively furthers fair housing .
-Appendix C c) The city or county shall determine the number of housing units that can be accommodated on each site as follows: Chapter 3. c)(1) If local law or regulations require the development of a site at a minimum density, the department shall accept the planning agency's calculation of the total housing unit capacity on hat site based on the established minimum density.
-If the city or county does not adopt a law or egulation requiring the development of a site at a minimum density, then it shall demonstrate how the number of units determined for that site pursuant to this subdivision will be accommodated.
-Chapter 3, page 3-11 - 3-12. c)(2) The number of units calculated pursuant to paragraph (1) shall be adjusted as necessary, based on the land use controls and site improvements requirement identified in paragraph (5) of subdivision (a) of Section 65583, Chapter 3, pages 3-23 - 3-30. c)(2) the realistic development capacity for the site, Chapter 3, pages 3-59 - 3-63. c)(2) typical densities of existing or approved residential developments at a similar affordability evel in that jurisdiction, Chapter 3, page 3-63. c)(2) and on the current or planned availability and accessibility of sufficient water, sewer, and drutilities.
-Chapter 3, page 3-64. c)(2)(A) A site smaller than half an acre shall not be deemed adequate to accommodate lower not not housing need unless the locality can demonstrate that sites of equivalent size were successfully developed during the prior planning period for an equivalent number of lower not Chapter 3, page 3-11. c)(2)(B) A site larger than 10 acres shall not be deemed adequate to accommodate lower notice housing need unless the locality can demonstrate that sites of equivalent size were successfully developed during the prior planning period for an equivalent number of lower notice housing units as projected for the site or unless the locality provides other evidence to the department that the site can be developed as lower income housing.
-Chapter 3, page 3-11. c)(2)(B) For purposes of this subparagraph, "site" means that portion of a parcel or parcels designated to accommodate lower income housing needs pursuant to this subdivision.
+Government Code Provision Housing Element Compliance ( c) factory-built housing, mobilehomes, Chapter 4, pages 4-50 - 4-51. (c) housing for agricultural employees, supportive housing, Chapter 4, pages 4- 53; 4-58 - 4-59. (c) single-room occupancy units, Chapter 4, page 4-50. (c) emergency shelters, and Chapter 4, pages 4-54 - 4-57. (c) transitional housing Chapter 4, pages 4-53 - 4-54. c) and whether the inventory affirmatively furthers fair housing .
+Appendix C ( c) The city or county shall determine the number of housing units that can be accommodate each site as follows: d on Chapter 3. (c)(1) If local law or regulations require the development of a site at a minimum density, the department shall accept the planning agency's calculation of the total housing unit capacity of that site based on the established minimum density.
+If the city or county does not adopt a lar regulation requiring the development of a site at a minimum density, then it shall demonstrate how the number of units determined for that site pursuant to this subdivision was accommodated. w or ( c)(2) The number of units calculated pursuant to paragraph (1) shall be adjusted as necessa based on the land use controls and site improvements requirement identified in paragraph (5 subdivision (a) of Section 65583, 2 20 (c)(2) the realistic development capacity for the site, Chapter 3, pages 3-59 - 3-63. (c)(2) typical densities of existing or approved residential developments at a similar affordabi evel in that jurisdiction, lity Chapter 3, page 3-63. (c)(2) and on the current or planned availability and accessibility of sufficient water, sewer, a utilities. nd dry Chapter 3 , page 3-64. (c)(2)(A) A site smaller than half an acre shall not be deemed adequate to accommodate lower income housing need unless the locality can demonstrate that sites of equivalent size were successfully developed during the prior planning period for an equivalent number of lower ncome housing units as projected for the site or unless the locality provides other evidence to the department that the site is adequate to accommodate lower income housing. (c)(2)(B) A site larger than 10 acres shall not be deemed adequate to accommodate lower income housing need unless the locality can demonstrate that sites of equivalent size were successfully developed during the prior planning period for an equivalent number of lower income housing units as projected for the site or unless the locality provides other evidence to the department that the site can be developed as lower income housing.
+Chapter 3, page 3-11. (c)(2)(B) For purposes of this subparagraph, "site" means that portion of a parcel or parcels designated to accommodate lower income housing needs pursuant to this subdivision.
 No action required.